sguzman/grapejuice/README.md

 Since recent releases of Wine, Roblox Studio has started being able to run under it once again.
 Installing an managing Roblox under Wine can be quite the hassle as Wine itself can create a mess and binding protocol uri's are not supported by default.
-Grapejuice aims to address these problems and make Roblox easy to get setup op Linux.
+Grapejuice aims to address these problems and make Roblox easy to get setup on Linux.

 Please note that this project is highly experimental, not everything will work perfectly.